 Notes receivable from participants are measured at their unpaid principal balances plus any accrued but unpaid interest.
+Interest income is recorded on the accrual basis.
+Related fees are recorded as administrative expenses and are expensed when they are incurred.
 Delinquent notes receivable from participants are reclassified as distributions based upon the terms of the plan document.
+An allowance for credit losses was not considered necessary as of December 31, 2019 or 2018.